Renal unit with a view

 Redevelopment work will soon begin on GV Health’s new, 16 chair dialysis unit.

 The state of the art facility will allow the unit to treat 96 patients, and will include a home training area – previously only accessible in metropolitan hospitals – meaning that staff will be able to train patients to dialyse at home and keep their treatment local.

 The new unit will be situated in the carpark space near the Glasshouse Café, giving patients, many of whom are debilitated and need better access to disabled parking.

-Sandy Chamberlin, GV Health’s Executive Director of Infrastructure, points out that the new facility will double the hospital’s treatment offering and also provide patients with a more comfortable, modern facility.
+Sandy Chamberlin, GV Health’s Executive Director of Infrastructure, pointed out the new facility would double the hospital’s treatment offering and would provide patients with a more comfortable, modern facility.

 Ms Sheehan could not be more delighted with the thought and planning that has gone into the new facility.

 “We needed an area that was very accessible, with an open plan design,” she said.

 “There’s a lot of natural light, with a view of gardens and trees, but also with privacy of course.”